Rhenium

 Key Applications

-The primary end-uses of Rhenium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Rhenium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Electrical contacts — Rhenium plays a vital role in electrical contacts, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Electrical contacts - Rhenium is valued in electrical contacts for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook